Parliamentary.ai

 Overview

-This Bill aims to improve the rights and financial compensation for musicians and other creators regarding their work's usage.
-It introduces measures to ensure greater transparency in how their work is exploited, allowing for fairer compensation and giving them the right to review and potentially reclaim their work after a set period.
+This bill aims to improve the rights and financial compensation for musicians and other creators in the music industry.
+It focuses on enhancing transparency in how their work is used, enabling them to renegotiate unfair contracts, and giving them the right to reclaim their work after a certain period.

 Description